JasonKoh441/ASG1-ID-Jason-Koh/README.md

 # ASG1-ID-Jason-Koh
-This is an repository for assignment 1 for ID
+This is a repository for assignment 1 for ID

 GitHub Link: https://github.com/JasonKoh441/ASG1-ID-Jason-Koh